acm-uiuc/til/README.md

 ## Contributing
 Contributions are welcome, checkout [CONTRIBUTING.md](CONTRIBUTING.md) but the basics are keep it short and file a Pull Request.

-You can quickly spell check with
+You can quickly html generation with
 ```
 rake proof
 ```